anton-kotenko/crdt/README.md

 #### Nodes addition.
 Node addition process should be handled on two levels: Algorithmic and OPS
 1. Algorithmic: Everything is quite easy.
 Node just appears in cluster, begin to send it's updates to other nodes and begins to accept updates from other machines.
 Sooner or later new machine will get data from all other machines and begin to return "true" or "near true" value for queries, but this does not block us from "write operations".
-Generally, in production installation, it would be good to address issue of "starting" node: e.g. make it usable to "read" queries only when it will be synchronized with other nodes.
 2. OPS: Depending on used communication layer implementation (see above) it may be required to reconfigure other nodes in cluster to know about new node

+Notice: Generally, in production installation, it would be good to address issue of "starting" node: e.g. make it usable to "read" queries only when it will be synchronized with other nodes.

 Additional requirement: Every node should have unique identifier, otherwise system won't be able to work correctly.
-This may be enforced by some registry (e.g. etcd/zookeeper) or we may use some algorithm to generate identifiers that guarantees uniqueness or probability of collision is very small (e.g. (UUID)[https://en.wikipedia.org/wiki/Universally_unique_identifier])
+This may be enforced by some registry (e.g. etcd/zookeeper) or we may use some algorithm to generate identifiers that guarantees uniqueness or probability of collision is very small (e.g. [UUID/GUID]([https://en.wikipedia.org/wiki/Universally_unique_identifier]))

 Decision: according to design goals there is no sense in overengineering.
 So requirement is guaranteed manually.
 It's required to start all instances with unique values in `NAME` environment variable.
-It's possuble to implement this using some kind of database (e.g. etcd/zookeeper), but to complicated for test implementation.
+It's possible to implement this using some kind of database (e.g. etcd/zookeeper), but to complicated for test implementation.

 #### Node removal
 When node is removed we want to guarantee correctness of whole system and not to loose data from node that will be removed.